Financial transaction tax

 A financial transaction tax (FTT) is a levy on a specific type of financial transaction for a particular purpose.
 The tax has been most commonly associated with the financial sector for transactions involving intangible property rather than real property.
 It is not usually considered to include consumption taxes paid by consumers.

 A transaction tax is levied on specific transactions designated as taxable rather than on any other attributes of financial institutions.
 If an institution is never a party to a taxable transaction, then no transaction tax will be levied from it.
 If an institution carries out one such transaction, then it will be levied the tax for the one transaction.
-This tax narrower in scope than a financial activities tax (FAT), and is not directly an industry or sector tax like a Financial stability contribution (FSC), or "bank tax", for example.
+This tax is narrower in scope than a financial activities tax (FAT), and is not directly an industry or sector tax like a Financial stability contribution (FSC), or "bank tax", for example.
 These distinctions are important in discussions about the utility of financial transaction tax as a tool to selectively discourage excessive speculation without discouraging any other activity (as John Maynard Keynes originally envisioned it in 1936).

 There are several types of financial transaction taxes.
 Each has its own purpose.
 Some have been implemented, while some are only proposals.
 Concepts are found in various organizations and regions around the world.
 Some are domestic and meant to be used within one nation; whereas some are multinational.
 In 2011 there were 40 countries that made use of FTT, together raising $38 billion (€29bn).